ainglese-dev/DEVASC-notes/notes/3_Cisco_Platforms_and_Development/04_Describe_the_Capabilities_of_Cisco_Collaboration_Platforms_and_APIs.md

 ## CUCM

 ### AXL

 - SOAP API
 - Faster
+- More methods available

 ### UDS

 - REST API
 - Easier to use
+- Fewer methods available
+- User must be in at least `Standard CCM End Users` to access
+- Only XML supported

 ## Finesse